A Melton driver in front of a truck with two thumbs up in the snow

 • Drivers may have to wait for better-paying loads, which can reduce total earnings, especially if they are in highly competitive lanes.

-Melton Truck Lines Truck Driver Wages and Pay Structure
+Melton Truck Lines Truck Driver Wages and Compensation

 Melton offers a competitive CDL driver salary based on the CPM truck driving pay model.